CartoDB/academy/_app/_academy-lite/01-cartocss.md

 **Where does CartoCSS code go?**

-In our CartoDB interface, you can click on the CSS menu button and write code into the [CartoCSS editor panel](http://docs.cartodb.com/cartodb-editor/maps/#cartocss).
-If you're using HTML and CartoDB.js to build your map, you can also write CartoCSS into your code using [these methods](/courses/cartodbjs-ground-up/basic-interactivity/#cartocss-strings-in-javascript).
+In our CARTO interface, you can click on the CSS menu button and write code into the [CartoCSS editor panel](https://carto.com/docs/cartodb-editor/maps/#cartocss).
+If you're using HTML and CARTO.js to build your map, you can also write CartoCSS into your code using [these methods](/courses/cartojs-ground-up/basic-interactivity/#cartocss-strings-in-javascript).

 ## CartoCSS Properties and Values

-**CartoDB's default CartoCSS**
+**CARTO's default CartoCSS**

-When you import a dataset into your CartoDB account and check it's _Map View_, you will see styling already applied to your data.
-CartoDB's default CartoCSS defines color, opacity, and line-width for polygons, point markers, and/or lines.
+When you import a dataset into your CARTO account and check it's _Map View_, you will see styling already applied to your data.
+CARTO's default CartoCSS defines color, opacity, and line-width for polygons, point markers, and/or lines.
 It’s values include color defined with [hexadecimal code](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951), opacity values ranging from 0 (fully transparent) to 1 (fully opaque), and line width for stroke measured in pixels.

 {% highlight scss %}
 #null_Island_el_dist {